 Longevity is the most material component of the RM capital requirement.
-Consequently, the RM calculation allows for more accuracy in calculating this component.
+Consequently, the RM calculation allows for more accuracy in calculating the future run-off of this component.
 Best estimate and stressed future cash flows are projected to capture the capital requirement at future points in time and the discounted cost of capital is applied.
 The capital requirement for other risk sub-groups are projected using a proxy approach, i.e. the projected capital requirements are estimated using appropriate carrier variables.